top of page

 In order to bring to public attention this urgent need to recognize women’s energy needs and energy knowledge in the global climate change dialogues and energy finance policies, we would like to call upon women’s networks, unions, collectives and local communities to come together to lobby for women-centred and gender just energy policies and for bringing women’s energy needs as a priority in energy finance and technological investments.

-Subscribe to our mailing list to get the latest updates!
+Subscribe to get the latest updates!

 bottom of page